MoulderUtes/Personal_Manuals/Linux_Management/GNU/Core_Utils/Changing_File_Attributes/chmod.md

 Example: `chmod o-rw file1`

 This would remove the read and write permissions for file 1 from all users not included in the owner and group class.
-### Binary References
+### Octal References
 This is the faster way of changing permissions.
-It is done using binary code instead of symbolic letters.
+It is done using octal code instead of symbolic letters.
 Each ability has a number associated with it:
 * read = 4
 * write = 2
 * execute = 1